Samy-Doreau/global-assignment/docs/BEST_PRACTICES.md

 # Podcast Analytics Pipeline – Best-Practices Walk-through

 > This repository purposefully **trades completeness for clarity**.
-It is a "table-top" demo that can be run on any laptop in minutes.
+It is a very simplified solution that can be run on a laptop in minutes.
 The choices below therefore focus on demonstrating best-practice _patterns_ rather than building a fully-hardened, cloud-native stack.

 ---